Frequencies used for mobile phone technology range from 800MHz to 2.6GHz. These

 are the characteristics of the frequency that dictates the use.

 - Given a similar input, and a fair environment to transmit, a signal will

 deteriorate depending on the number of oscillations, waves.
 So as a rough estimate

 a 800MHx signal will travel over 3 times the distance of a 2.6GHz signal.
 [A gross

 generalisation but OK].
 Hence Higher frequencies are more suitable for city use

 - The amount of data sent, with the same coding scheme, is dependent on the number

 of waves per second.
 So the higher frequency will be over 3 times faster than the

-- Shorter wavelengths can go through walls better than longer wavelengths
+- Longer wavelengths (lower frequencies) can go through walls better than

-so indoor use is affected if the longer wavelength is used.
+shorter wavelengths (higher frequencies) so indoor use is affected if the longer